sseering/book/en/configuration.md

 ### Removing a variable

-To remove a variable from the config, use the `--remove` flag:
+To remove a variable from the configuration, use the `--remove` flag:

 ```
 > config --remove edit_mode